Introduction

 Key Features:

-• Integrated Telehealth: Provides the client with an option of online consultations as an in-application option.
+Integrated Telehealth: Provides online consultations as an in-app functionality to the patient.

-• Patient Engagement: Patient portal, online booking of appointments, and short message service reminders.
+Patient Engagement: Patient portal, appointment scheduling, and SMS appointment reminders.

-• Practice Management Tools: Supports billing, scheduling, and revenue cycle management.
+Practice Management Features: Includes functionalities of billing, scheduling, and revenue cycle.

-• Wide range of features for patient engagement and management.
+Has a comprehensive list of features for patient engagement as well as management.

 Options in deploying would also affect how an EMR integrates into your practice.
-Understanding if it is best for your use cases the difference between cloud and on-premise makes things simpler and allows easier accessibility for data as well as options in flexibility in the long term.
-Now let us have a look at some of the most deployed EMR System Software in relation to how they work.
+Knowing if it is best for your use cases the difference between cloud and on-premise makes things easier and allows ease of accessibility for data as well as options in flexibility in the long run.
+Now let’s have a look at some of the most deployed EMR System Software in relation to how they work.

 Cloud-Based EMR Systems